alfredomartinezjr/wosostats/resources/definitions.md

 **Penalty kicks** - `pk`

+**Pass into pressure** - `pip`

+This qualifier should be logged for pass attempts that went to a teammate who was under pressure by the time the pass attempt reached her.
+This should be logged for all pass attempts that fit this criteria regardless of whether the pass was completed.

 # Defensive Player Actions
 Column name: `def.action`

 Not everything in the 'poss.action' will have a reaction from the defending team that gets to be logged.
 The following defensive actions, when they happen, are to be logged in the `def.action` column within the same event as the possessing action to which the defender is acting upon.

 Defensive actions end up getting logged in the "def.action" column like this on the spreadsheet (certain columns have been hidden to better show this):

 ![](http://i.imgur.com/QTJxw3l.png)